 PEGI recognizes that Parents/Caregivers may experience cumulative stressors in their lives that impact on their self-care.
-PEGI follows the Psychoeducational Family Therapy Model which is an empirically based form of therapy that seeks to impart information through education to families experiencing distress in their caregiving roles.
-Participants are typically family members / caregivers of individuals living with various neurodevelopmental disabilities, mental illness, and/or chronic illnesses.
-The educational content can be tailored and individualized specifically to the agency’s needs.
+PEGI follows the Psychoeducational Family Therapy Model which is an empirically based form of therapy that seeks to impart information through education to families experiencing an accumulation of stressors in their caregiving roles.
+Participants are typically family members / caregivers of individuals living with various neurodevelopmental differences, mental illness, and/or chronic illnesses.

 The program sessions are 2 hours, weekly, for 8 weeks and are facilitated by a master’s level therapist.
 The group can include up to 12 participants.
 Each session consists of 3 components which are interwoven throughout each session.
 The 3 components are:

 3. Integration of learning resulting in improved self-care and decreased distress in their caregiving roles through the use of a Personalized Action Plan

 The program aims to provide interventions to caregivers that maintain a balance between education and psychotherapeutic support.
 The program goals are to:

-1. Empower caregivers to take back the control by providing psychoeducation, encouraging support, and learning to problem solve
+1. Empower caregivers to take back control over their self-care through education, support, and acting on their needs.

 2. Understand “caregiver distress” and learn about stress management ways to better manage cumulative and daily stressors.

 3. Increase coping skills, and provide a safe environment to share feelings and experiences in order to get psychotherapeutic support and validation.

 The group has also been offered to larger groups in a one-day format, and although there was less opportunity for the therapeutic portion to be implemented, the educational content was rich with information and very well received.